-You will hear a lecture about The Enduring Voices Project, ONCE.
-Listen and mark the correct alternative (A, B or C).
-(5x1.5=7.5 pts.)
+You will hear a lecture about The Enduring Voices Project ONCE.
+Listen and mark the alternative (A, B or C) that completes the statements.
+(5x1.25=6.25 pts.)

 Speaker: The Enduring Voices Project was set up to stop languages dying out.
 The people in the organization believe that one language dies every fourteen days.
 That means by the end of this century, about seven thousand languages may no longer exist.
 The Enduring Voices Project tries to discover places where languages may no longer exist.
-The Enduring Voices Project tries to discover places where languages may no longer exist.
-The Enduring Voices Project tries to discover places where languages may no longer exist.
 The Enduring Project tries to discover places where languages may die.
 They call them hotspots.
 For example, in the hotspot Eastern Siberia there are ten languages in danger.
-The younger generation is using the main language - Russian - at school but many families still use different languages at home.
+The younger generation is using the main language -

+Russian - at school but many families still use different languages at home.
 Further south in South-east Asia, the main languages are Cantonese, Vietnamese or Thai.
 But there are also languages like Arem.
 There are only about forty speakers of this language left in the world.
 But perhaps Aboriginal Australian languages in Northern Australia are in the worst hotspot of all.
 Because the aboriginal groups are small and spread over such a wide area, it's difficult to pass on their language and cultures to the younger generation.
 With one language called Amurdag, there is only one surviving speaker and it isn't written anywhere.
 The Enduring Voices team have now made recordings of this language.